-enable-debug Sets compiler flags to generate information needed for debugging. enable-shared Build shared libraries.
-NOTE: in order to use the resulting shared libraries the user MUST have the path to the libraries defined in the environment variable LD_LIBRARY_PATH. with-print-errors Print HYPRE errors with-no-global-partitioning Do NOT store a global partition of the data NOTE: this option reduces storage and improves performance when using many thousands of processors (not recommended for < 1000 processors).
+--enable-debug Sets compiler flags to generate information needed for debugging. --enable-shared Build shared libraries.
+NOTE: in order to use the resulting shared libraries the user MUST have the path to the libraries defined in the environment variable LD_LIBRARY_PATH.
+Print HYPRE errors --with-print-errors --with-no-global-partition Do NOT store a global partition of the data NOTE: this option reduces storage and improves performance when using many thousands of processors (not recommended for < 1000 processors).